tesnos/kezplez-nx/README.md

 Requires libnx + libcurl and libfreetype from the devkitpro pacman switch-portlibs.
 Just type `make` and you'll have yourself a fresh build.

-Note: requires [this](https://github.com/switchbrew/libnx/pull/130) pr for libnx (Should be merged soon)
+Note: requires very latest libnx (build from source, 1.3.0 is too old)

 ## Thanks to...
 * SciresM for hactool